 The company’s senior staff currently include:

 Solon Ardittis has 30 years of experience in research, evaluation, policy development and technical cooperation in the fields of immigration, asylum, employment policy and education in Europe and internationally.
 He has directed or contributed to over 100 research, evaluation and technical assistance assignments in over 50 countries, on behalf of various DGs of the European Commission (DG Home Affairs, DG Employment and Social Affairs, EuropeAid, DG External Relations, DG Education and Culture, DG Regional Policy, DG Research, DG Environment, DG Development, DG Enlargement and the Secretariat General), the European Parliament, Frontex, the EU Agency for Fundamental Rights, international organisations (ILO, UNDP, IOM, NATO), national Government authorities, and academia.
-He is a Research Fellow at the Institute for the Study of Labor (IZA, Bonn), a Fellow at the Global Labor Organization (GLO), and the author of over 80 publications on migration and asylum policy, as well as on European politics and terrorism.
+He is a Research Fellow at the Institute for the Study of Labor (IZA, Bonn), a Fellow at the Global Labor Organization (GLO), and the author of over 90 publications on migration and asylum policy, as well as on European politics and terrorism.
 He is a regular commentator on the current EU migrant/refugee crisis in a wide range of European and US media, as well as the Joint Managing Editor of Migration Policy Practice, a bimonthly journal directed at senior officials in Government, EU institutions and international organisations published jointly with the International Organization for Migration (IOM).
 Full CV.
 Contact: sardittis (at) eurasylum (dot) org